StareInTheAir/dldu-points/README.md

 ### Left aligned layout

 The default layout is designed to be placed on the right side of the screen.
-If you want to put it on the left, use the following CSS body style to switch the columns: `direction: rtl;`
+If you want to put it on the left, use the following CSS body style to switch the columns: `direction: rtl;` Put in the same place as in the screenshot above.